ahwingo/C_Net/README.md

 ## Sequential model example with noisy, non-linear data:

-This following full code example shows a sequential model network trained on datasets that are both noisy and contain non-linearities.
-The model built in below performs well on both the "moons" and "circles" datasets, which each contain 1000 data points (75% training, 25% testing).
-The evaluation metrics include the network's average loss, precision, recall, and F1 score.
+The following full code example shows a sequential model network trained on datasets that are both noisy and contain non-linearities.
+The model built below performs well on both the "moons" and "circles" datasets, which each contain 1000 data points (75% training, 25% testing).
+The evaluation metrics include the average loss and confusion matrix for the epoch, in addition to the network's precision, recall, and F1 score.

 | Moons |  Circles|
 |--|--|